Learn and Plan | Demystifying common life insurance myths

 Stay-at-home parents

 While stay-at-home parents may not earn a traditional paycheck outside of the home, the services they provide are an integral part of caring for a family.
-Along with taking care of the children, stay-at-home parents are often in charge of cooking, tutoring, shopping, household maintenance, and transportation—equivalent to a $184,820 annual salary!
+Along with taking care of the children, stay-at-home parents are often in charge of cooking, tutoring, shopping, household maintenance, and transportation—equivalent in some reports to between $4,000 to $5,200 per month.
 Having life insurance coverage for a stay-at-home parent can help make the transition after a loss a little smoother by helping the surviving partner cover immediate costs and future expenses, allowing your family to maintain their lifestyle even after you’re gone.

 Young adults